jbenf/inkextrude/README.md

 ## Why?

 I like OpenSCAD, but I like Inkscape even more.
 The 3D OpenSCAD workflow never felt natural to me.
 Coming from Fusion360 I wanted to draw in 2D and extrude the Paths to generate my 3D models without having to work in multiple documents.
 The original idea of **inkextrude** was to abstract the complexity of OpenSCAD away and offer a very limited set of arguments for the path extrusion.
 But since my requirements exceeded the capabilities of **inkextrude** in every other design I created I decided to change the approach completely.
-In version 2 **inkextrude** translates the tree structure of the `SVG` to a more complexly OpenSCAD script.
+In version 2 **inkextrude** translates the tree structure of the `SVG` to a more complex OpenSCAD script.
 This offers almost the functionality of OpenSCAD which of course means that the user needs to know OpenSCAD to use **inkextrude**.
 Keep your [cheatsheet](http://openscad.org/cheatsheet/) close.

 ## Requirements